lixingsong/lixingsong.github.io/_pages/about.md

 Research Interest
 ------
 My research interests broadly focus on wireless networking and mobile computing, including WiFi/Cellular performance improvement, network measurement, and security applications.
-My research experience traverses multiple network layers, from the Software-defined radio (SDR) at the PHY layer to packet permutation at Transport layer.
+My research experience traverses multiple network layers, from the software-defined radio (SDR) at the PHY layer to packet permutation at the Transport layer.

 I also participate in smartphone-driven interdisciplinary research that aims at exploring network effects from a sociological perspective, e.g., [NetSense](http://netsense.nd.edu/about.html) and [NetHealth](http://http://nethealth.nd.edu/)  project.